“I’m glad to have company.” Nemo, the limbless ascetic, leaned to look over Leo’s shoulder. “I heard a bird. Will it arrive soon?”

 Nemo watched him eat every finger off his right hand.
 “You’re spilling blood.
 Sloppy work.”

 “Shut up!”
-Leo gnashed canines to split tendons and ligaments in his left pinky.
+Leo gnashed canines to split ligaments in his left pinky.
 He jerked his head to tear the digit from his palm.
-Tears, spit, and blood trickled down his face, neck, and chest.
+Blood, sweat, tears, and spit trickled down his face, neck, and chest.
 His tattoo’s color ran, leaving him bare-chested.
 Leo skipped his ring-finger and ate the rest, panting.
 When only his left ring-finger remained, he showed it to Nemo.
 Leo wore a gold ring.
 “I can’t eat this one,” said Leo.
 “My wife would kill me.”

 Nemo smirked.
 “You seek utter freedom, but worry what your wife would think?
 Whi-chii.”
 It was a whip crack.